 However, we cannot fall into the trap of being complacent as we all know that insurers, especially those with limited market and limited spread, have seen a decline in business from construction projects being delayed or deferred, decrease of consumer activity which affected imports and exports and clients’ restrictive budgets coupled with new entrants in the market which continued to bring down prices to substandard levels.

 In the introduction speeches of the last MEIF conference, a lot was said about the low prices, excess reinsurance capacity and excessive competition due to new players coming into the market.
 Although the solutions put forward varied, all agreed on one point that this trend is unsustainable.
+There was the suggestion of raising the barriers for entry and at the same time, it was being recommended that there should be cross-border insurance activity and more freedom of establishment in the GCC region.

 In these instances, the blame was being put on the international reinsurers for providing this capacity and on the regulator for allowing too many competitors.
 It is also the time that the market players have to look inwardly and examine what they themselves are actually doing.

-as intermediaries that was refreshing to hear.
+It might be due to excessive pressure from their shareholders to service the capital or maybe the wrong focus on top-line figures only.
+The time has come for us to do what we preach.
+It was recommendations for the local players to increase their retentions instead of acting as intermediaries that was refreshing to hear.
 The sector will grow stronger by maintaining premiums within the local economy as much as is feasible.
 It is ploughing back profits into the company to make it stronger and more resistant to future threats and not the payment of excessive dividends.
 Insurance is a long term steady investment.

 Let us take what happened to the banking sector as a wake-up call for our industry and evaluate these areas of common interest.